HSF/hsf.github.io/organization/team.md

 ## Meeting Minutes

-The startup team meets regularly.
-The minutes of these meetings are public:
+The startup team runs a regular HSF meeting (nominally, and usually, weekly) which is open to all.
+Meeting announcements and minutes are posted to the HSF open forum google group.

 {:.table .table-hover .table-condensed .table-striped}
 | Date   | Title      |